 Today, we are the largest contributor to PX4 and the software platform powers consumer, commercial, and industrial drones of every type, from multicopters to VTOLs.

-Lorenz Meier holds a Ph.D. on drone software architecture from ETH Zurich.
+Lorenz Meier is Co-Founder of Auterion and holds a Ph.D. on drone software architecture from ETH Zurich.
 He has worked on open source software for drones since 2008.
-In 2011 he created PX4, the autopilot for autonomous drones, and released it as open source.
-Lorenz is also the creator of several industry standards, including Pixhawk, MAVLink, and QGroundControl.
-Throughout his career, Lorenz received numerous awards for his work, and in 2017 he was nominated MIT 35 Innovators under 35 for PX4 by MIT Technology Review.
+He created the PX4 autopilot, the equivalent of Android for drones.
+Lorenz is also the creator of several de-facto drone industry standards, including Pixhawk, MAVLink and QGroundControl.
+Throughout his decade-long career Lorenz received numerous awards and fellowships for his work, and in 2017 he was nominated MIT 35 Innovator under 35 by MIT Technology Review.

 Kevin Sartori had his first touch point with the drone industry in 2008, when he was researching optimal control algorithms as part of the early Pixhawk team at ETH Zurich.
 Kevin worked at BCG as a strategy consultant in Zurich and, in 2014, he moved to the Bay Area and joined 3DR as Senior Product Marketing Manager for Site Scan.
 Kevin holds a Master in Robotics from ETH Zurich and an MBA from UC Berkeley.